 - Check the events schedule online to see what special activities will be going on when you're at the zoo, including entertaining Wildlife Theater performances from Memorial Day to Labor Day.

 - If you time it right, you can enjoy watching the Delacorte Clock "perform" on the hour and half-hour throughout the day -- it's located outside of the main zoo on the way to the children's zoo.

 - Smoking is prohibited at the zoo

-- The Cafe offers a simple menu for visitors, including hot dogs, sandwiches and french fries.
+- The Cafe offers a simple menu for visitors, including hot dogs, sandwiches, and french fries.
 They do have children's meals available.

 - You may also bring your own food to the zoo to enjoy at any of the seating areas around the zoo.
-(Check out our list of Places To Pack A Picnic for Central Park for ideas!)
+(Check out this list of Places To Pack A Picnic for Central Park for ideas!)
 We often enjoy eating our lunch while watching the sea lions.